Strathmore has been producing audiobooks since 1996, and has had its own bespoke audiobook studios in central London since 2002.

-We can provide audio restoration services.
+We can also provide audio restoration services.
 We possess recorders for reel-to-reel tape, cassette, DAT, vinyl, and other media.
-Our ProTools recording software is equipped with powerful plug-ins which can eliminate tape hiss, vinyl crackle, and other noises.
+Our ProTools recording software is also equipped with powerful plug-ins which can eliminate tape hiss, vinyl crackle, and other noises.
 Please contact us for a quote.

 Main studio microphones are Neumann U89s, chosen rather than the more common U87 since it has a hypercardioid pattern.
 We have two.